Paul Burger (firstname.lastname@example.org, BeurteilerIn)

 Students with focus area in natural science have to list this course in the learning agreement for the "Preparation Master's Thesis" module.
 For details see guidelines and medium-term syllabus.

 Students of IJDSD may attend the course according to agreement with P. Burger.

-Meetings in between according to announcement with responsible professors.
+Meetings in between in groups according to announcement of responsible professors.